httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 cannot be contacted.
 Effectively, this makes the choice to use a secured protocol "sticky" in the client.

-One drawback with this approach is that clients need to strongly authenticate the alternative service to act upon such a commitment; otherwise, an attacker could create a persistent denial of service.

 ## The HTTP-TLS Header Field